Smokey4564/master-flow/README.md

 ### Settings

-Set a custom hero name or reset the current player profile.
+Set a custom hero name, change your character class archetype, or reset the current player profile.

 ## Tech Stack